Disco Ball

 Skinos

-Skinos brings a genuinely transportive experience to Financial District events, with cherry blossom installations and a koi fish pond creating a Grecian oasis atmosphere that guests will be talking about long after the night ends.
-Its semi-private and non-private sections each accommodate up to 100 guests, making it a natural fit for this collection, and the innovative Mediterranean cuisine elevates the dining component well beyond standard event fare.
+Skinos brings a transportive Greek oasis to the Financial District, with cherry blossom installations and a koi fish pond creating an atmosphere that feels worlds away from Lower Manhattan's bustling streets.
+Both the semi-private and non-private sections accommodate up to 100 guests each, making it a sophisticated and memorable backdrop for corporate dinners, milestone celebrations, and cocktail receptions.

 Velvet Brooklyn